-Tag Archive for: youtube
+Tag Archive for: YouTube

 Mike, a man with glasses and a beard wearing a black shirt, smiles at the camera against a blurred green outdoor background.
 To his left is the Macstock 9 logo featuring peace, heart, and computer icons, with text announcing "I'm presenting at Macstock!" on a blue background.